 At this time, there are not many official regulations about kratom, kratom packaging, kratom sales, kratom processing, or any other aspect of the industry.

-Usually, the rules about a product like kratom would depend on what category it is, such as a dietary ingredient or a supplement.
+Usually, the rules about a product like kratom would depend on what category it is.
 Unfortunately, there is not even an official ruling about how kratom will be managed, so vendors are in the position of to marketing and selling kratom without clear guidelines to follow.

 Unfortunately for the consumer and the industry at large, that has at times allowed not-so-good kratom to slip through and cause a lot of misunderstanding about the plant itself.
 Kratom can be a safe product when harvested, processed, and used properly, but not every vendor is in a position to do that on their own.